 With the right set of puppy shoes, your pet will go from daily pain to being ready for those long, exhaustive yet ultimately fulfilling walks.

 When your pooch is still a very young dog, rarely do you think about your canine becoming older when additional dog health problems starting to appear.
 Older dogs and those who become disabled often have trouble walking and need a little extra help.
 Dog boots can give your older pooch some extra traction on slippery surfaces and give him more confidence to run and play with you, especially if he's having canine arthritis issues.

 Dogs who have cut, bruised or otherwise injured their paws can also find a lot of comfort in wearing doggy boots until their wound has healed completely.
 Most types of canine shoes will also prevent your dog from licking and chewing on a wound and promote faster healing.
-Here's a set that most dog owners seem to find to be comfortable among canines.
+Here is a pair that seem to work well. that most dog owners seem to find to be comfortable among canines.

 If a paw wound is the reason you need dog boots, then there are some that can be purchased specifically for wound protection; those are usually lightweight and allow air to freely move about your Fido's foot.
 Wearing a dog shoe over a wound also provides an extra barrier against dirt and germs, and offers an extra layer of protection to the tender area.

 Offering extra protection to your puppy's feet is a great reason alone; however, there are a few additional things you might want to consider as well.
 For example, a specific set of boots for dogs can keep your dog safe when he's outside.

 Certain types of doggy boots can be purchased with reflective strips on them, so even when your puppy wants to walk at night, he can be easily seen by drivers and other pedestrians.
 This doesn't only apply to night time though, and good shiny boots will help just as much during the day if your dog is often around fast moving cars.